Illegal motorcycles and riders can pose a real danger to other road users, pedestrians and be a serious threat to public safety.

 You must not ride a motorcycle, quad bike or go-ped in a manner which contravenes the road traffic act.
 If a rider is caught using any type of off-road motorbike or quad bike in a Section 59 area it is against the law and anyone found using one will have their vehicle seized.

-If you are experiencing problems in the following areas, Preston, Blackburn, Hyndburn, West Lancashire and Lancaster and Morecambe you can report through the email addresses below.
-Otherwise please report online via lancashire.police.uk/reportonline or call 101.
+If you are experiencing problems in your area, you can report online via lancashire.police.uk/reportonline or call 101.